kercre123/victor/README.md

 ## Branch Info

 This branch uses the Snowboy wake-word engine.
-It's reasonably fast and accurate, and you can technically create your own models though I haven't gotten it to successfully work.
+It's reasonably fast and accurate.

 The wake-word is still "hey vector".